rochus-keller/LeanCreator/Readme.md

 1. Open a command line in the build directory and type `cc *.c -O2 -lm -O2 -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.
 1. Now type `./lua build.lua ../LeanCreator` (or `lua build.lua ../LeanCreator` on Windows); wait until the LeanCreator executable is built (about an hour); you find it in the output/app subdirectory.

-Note that if you build on Windows you have to first open a console and run vcvars32.bat or vcvars64.bat provided e.g. by VisualStudio (see e.g. [here](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170) for more information).
+NOTE that if you build on Windows you have to first open a console and run vcvars32.bat or vcvars64.bat provided e.g. by VisualStudio (see e.g. [here](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170) for more information).

 ### Additional Credits